juntao/arenztopia/content/news/Issue 25.md

 Chris Sanders: So my poems, they're easy to read and they deal with real events that are happening right now.
 I know that people are sometimes turned away by the philosophical poems that they usually see, so I want to make poetry that is at once beautiful and accessible.
 As for my writing, whenever I see something interesting, I write about it.

-OCA:
+OCA: Can you tell us about your new book?

-CS:
+CS: Sure!
+So it's titled "Chasing Dreams", and it's just a collection of my poems about dreams and what I think dreams mean.

-OCA:
+OCA: That sounds interesting!
+Can you give us an excerpt of one of the poems in the book?

-CS:
+CS: (laughs) I don't actually remember any of the poems in there, I'm so sorry. (laughs)

-OCA: Well, those are the questions that we have for you today, and thank you for coming!
+OCA: It's alright, everybody is forgetful sometimes.
+Anyway, those are the questions that we have for you today, and thank you for coming!

 CS: Thanks for inviting me!